scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 One limitation of the ``PyRun_SimpleString`` call is the lack of exception information.
 To alleviate this issue a second method was implemented uses ``Py_CompileString`` then ``PyEval_EvalCode``.
-The ``Py_CompileString`` uses a file name or input deck information to give a better location for the exception.
+The ``Py_CompileString`` uses a file name or input file information to give a better location for the exception.